comit-network/RFCs/RFC-002-SWAP.md

 ### Alice & Bob

 Participants of the atomic swap.
-Alice and Bob intend to exchange two different assets via an atomic swap.
+Alice and Bob intend to exchange two assets via an atomic swap.
 Alice and Bob may refer to both the users and the COMIT nodes proceeding with the swap.

 ### Ledger

-A device on which asset transactions are held.
-Typically, the Bitcoin or Ethereum networks.
+A distributed record (e.g. a blockchain) which tracks asset ownerships and transactions.
+For example, the Bitcoin or Ethereum networks

 This RFC assumes that a ledger has basic properties described as part of [this section](#terminology).

 ### Asset

-A currency or valuable item that can be owned and transferred.
+A digital asset.
+Its ownership can be tracked on a [ledger](#ledger).

 Typically, Bitcoin, Ether or an ERC-20 token.